opt-out-tools/opt-out/README.md

 Here is a tool to help people defend themselves on Facebook or Twitter.

-Inline `code`

 ### Installation requires:
-tensorflow 1.12.2,
+`tensorflow 1.12.2,
 keras 2.2.4,
 numpy,
 pandas,
 flask,
 matplotlib,
-scikit-learn
+scikit-learn`

+We recommend you install anaconda to handle these package and run the command below to create an To create an environment in conda run:
-To create an environment in conda run: `conda create --name stop-it tensorflow keras numpy pandas flask matplotlib scikit-learn pytest`
+`conda create --name stop-it tensorflow keras numpy pandas flask matplotlib scikit-learn pytest`

 ### Usage:
-python model.py

-or using flask
+`python model.py`

-python deploy.py and in the browser
+or via the browser

+`python deploy.py`

 127.0.0.1:5000/predict?sentence="your sentence to analyse" (without quotation marks).

 Be sure to include spaces in the senteces.
 Spaces can be explicity set using the UTF-8 encoded "%20".

-To work on the browser extension run: cd extension npm install
+To work on the browser extension run:
+`cd extension
+npm install`

 And to run the test:
-npm test
+`npm test`

 For further details about the project and topic as a whole, please see the wiki